 Bailey & Co.

 Successor to Bailey & Kitchen.
-When Eli Westcot Bailey, the brother of
+When Eli W. Bailey, the

-Jeremiah Robbins joined Bailey & Kitchen, they formed a new partnership and named
+Bailey & Kitchen, they formed a new partnership and

 Philadelphia, PA 1878-Present